 - Accessibility and Usability

-- Conduct an informal course review of a faculty peer’s online course according to QM Sixth Edition 2018 Rubric.
+- Conduct an informal course review of a faculty peer’s online course according to the QM Higher Education 7th Edition 2023 Rubric.

 - Prepare for an official QM course review of an improved online course.